dayvson/talele/README.md

 talele
 ======

+#### Motivation
-### I created that because my son want to play jigsaw puzzle with his pictures and Talele is the name of his imaginary friend :)
+I made it because my son is 4 years old once told me he wanna to play jigsaw puzzle with family pictures.
+Also Talele is the name of his imaginary friend :)

 ###What's is TALELE